-As recently reported in WragBlog, the OECD announced a new recommendation at the OECD's celebration of "International Anti-Corruption Day" and the Tenth Anniversary of the "Entry into Force of the OECD Anti-Bribery Convention".
-This change relates to facilitation payments (aka "grease payments") which are legal under the Foreign Corrupt Practices Act (FCPA).
+In November, 2009 OECD announced a new recommendation at the OECD's celebration of "International Anti-Corruption Day" and the Tenth Anniversary of the "Entry into Force of the OECD Anti-Bribery Convention".
+This change relates to facilitation payments (aka "grease payments") which remain legal under the Foreign Corrupt Practices Act (FCPA).